rebsonoliveira/sql-server/samples/databases/wide-world-importers/wwi-ssdt/README.md

 **Software prerequisites:**

-1. SQL Server 2016 SP1 (or higher) or an Azure SQL Database.
+1. SQL Server 2016 SP1 (or higher) or an Azure SQL Database (Premium).
 Also works with SQL Server 2016 RTM, for Evaluation, Developer, and Enterprise edition.
 2. Visual Studio 2015 Update (or higher) with SQL Server Data Tools (SSDT).
 We recommend you update to the latest available of SSDT from the Visual Studio Extensions and Updates feed.